Students applying for admission or readmission to Trevecca Nazarene University must submit an application by the following dates:

 Admission of Non-High School Graduates

 Applicants may be admitted on the basis of a minimum passing score on an approved alternative to a high school diploma.
 Transcripts of all high school work must be submitted.
-Applicants must submit a minimum ACT composite score of 18 (860 Critical Reading + Math on the SAT) to meet the conditions of the Admission Policy for Freshmen.
+Applicants must submit a minimum ACT composite score of 18 (SAT Critical Reading + Math score of 860 or above if prior to March 2016 test date, or SAT total score of 960 or above beginning March 2016 test date) to meet the conditions of the Admission Policy for Freshmen.
 Alternative tests include:

 - GED — General Education Development